Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Checklist--Constraint Matching Function

-Each checklist item $v_j$ (produced by the policy's \texttt{visualdependency} field) is a natural-language assertion.
-We classify it as one of three \emph{claim types}—\emph{numeric}, \emph{relational}, or \emph{structural}—using a lightweight classifier trained on the schema vocabulary.
-Unclassifiable claims receive a soft fallback score of $0.5$ (indicating uncertainty rather than contradiction).
+Each checklist item $v_j$ (produced by the policy's \texttt{visualdependency} field) is a short natural-language assertion.
+We classify it into one of three claim types---\emph{numeric}, \emph{relational}, or \emph{structural}---using a lightweight classifier trained on the schema vocabulary.

+\paragraph{Unclassifiable claims.} If a claim cannot be reliably parsed into the schema (e.g., too vague or out-of-domain), we assign a \emph{neutral} support score $p_j=0.5$.
+This represents uncertainty rather than contradiction and prevents the reliability score from collapsing due to parser limitations.